Goodernews/CS-221/Homeworks/HW_6/README.md

  * If the root is the value that is being searched for it returns an empty string `""`.
  * If there is no match the value returned is `"0"`.

+- [x] No errors compiling
- - [ ] Succesfully compiling
+- [ ] Errors compiling
- - [x] Not succesfully compiling

 # `test_tree.cpp`

 This is the testing file for my project.
-It tests the various functions through several common cases, and a handful of ege cases.
+It tests the various functions through several common cases, and a handful of edge cases.

+ 1. `Create a root node`
+	 1. Test if possible to make a root node